Justinio14/boris-bikes/README.md

-Project to recreate a simplified version of the boris bikes system
+Project to recreate a simplified version of the Boris bikes system.
+Pair project with Justin